Back to the Outback: Production

 Writer and director Harry Cripps had previously created the concept for the cancelled film Larrikins with DreamWorks Animation, which was also supposed to feature a score and music by Tim Minchin; the project was revived as a short film titled Bilby in 2018.
 In an interview with TheWrap, Cripps said that Larrikins had "focused on the cute animals, and so I didn't want to go back down that same road, I went to the dark side."
 Clare Knight, whose previous animated film experience includes her work as Lead Editor of the Kung Fu Panda franchise, said "A lot of executives would say to us, 'A snake?
 Snakes aren't huggable.
 Does your lead have to be a snake?'
 And it was a challenge for us that we really wanted to make these animals appealing."

 Initially, while Netflix was concerned about the "huggability of the animal cast", both Knight and Cripps said that working for the streaming giant's animation unit was positively heavenly.
 "It's been great.
 Again, we're first-time directors, so Netflix is willing to give us a shot and give us a voice, so we really feel great.
 We would've felt if this was DreamWorks, we possibly would've been pigeonholed as writer and editor and not necessarily been given this chance.
 And the fact that we reached such a big, global audience with this great depiction of Australia I think, is a wonderful thing for us."

 Soundtrack

 The film's score was composed by Rupert Gregson-Williams.
-Executive producer Akiva Goldsman, as director, had previously worked with Rupert on Winter's Tale.
-Rupert had also previously composed the score for animated films such as Over the Hedge, Bee Movie, Postman Pat: The Movie, Open Season: Scared Silly, and Abominable.
+Executive producer Akiva Goldsman, as director, had previously worked with Gregson-Williams on Winter's Tale.
+Gregson-Williams had also previously composed the score for animated films such as Over the Hedge, Bee Movie, Postman Pat: The Movie, Open Season: Scared Silly, and Abominable.

 The soundtrack features four original songs, including "Hello World" by Evie Irie and "Beautifully Ugly" by Tim Minchin and Irie.

 All score tracks are composed by Rupert Gregson-Williams.